-- Employment in Charlotte increased by 17.4% over the past five years, with nearly 197,000 added to the workforce.
+- Over the past five years employment in Charlotte increased by 17.4%, with nearly 197,000 added to the workforce.

-- Charlotte ranks as the seventh-best place for business and careers, according to Forbes, and last year ranked #5 as one of the best cities for jobs.
+- Charlotte ranks as the seventh-best place for business and careers, according to Forbes, and has ranked #5 as one of the best cities for jobs.

 - Technology jobs in Charlotte have grown rapidly over the past five years, with tech jobs increasing by 30% since 2013, a growth rate that’s twice the national average.